#Animal

 Featured

-Visual abilities are crucial in their mating behavior, allowing them to discern subtle differences in color, symmetry, and movement within a peacock’s tail feathers, helping them to select mates with the most vibrant and symmetrical displays—indicators of genetic fitness and health.
+They can discern subtle differences in color, symmetry, and movement within a peacock’s tail feathers, helping them to select mates with the most vibrant and symmetrical displays, indicators of genetic fitness and health.

 This selective process ensures the production of strong, viable offspring.
 Research indicates that peahens are sensitive to both visible and ultraviolet (UV) light, which is invisible to humans.
 The "eyespot" patterns on a peacock’s tail reflect UV light, providing additional information during mate evaluation.
 More reflective and symmetrical eyespots are more attractive to peahens.